abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/container-setup.md

 The default container startup command is bash. tdnf and dnf are the default package managers.

 ### Working with Azure Linux 3.0 OS image
 As of now, the Azure Marketplace offers official virtual machine images of Azure Linux 3.0 only for x64-based architectures, published by Ntegral Inc. However, native Arm64 (AArch64) images are not yet officially available.
-Hence, for this Learning Path, you can create your own custom Azure Linux 3.0 virtual machine image for AArch64, using the [AArch64 ISO for Azure Linux 3.0 ](https://github.com/microsoft/azurelinux#iso).
+Hence, for this Learning Path, you can create your own custom Azure Linux 3.0 virtual machine image for AArch64 using the [AArch64 ISO for Azure Linux 3.0](https://github.com/microsoft/azurelinux#iso).

+Refer [Create an Azure Linux 3.0 virtual machine with Cobalt 100 processors](https://learn.arm.com/learning-paths/servers-and-cloud-computing/azure-vm) for the details.

 Whether you're using an Azure Linux 3.0 Docker container, or a virtual machine created from a custom Azure Linux 3.0 image, the deployment and benchmarking steps remain the same.